joemoose/psiops/docs/playing.md

 ### Complex Tasks

-You’ll face complex mission objectives and obstacles, such as accessing a classified computer network or defusing a bomb.
+You’ll face complex obstacles during the mission, such as accessing a classified computer network or defusing a bomb.
 These tasks require multiple *actions* to complete.
-You won’t make a **single** *action roll* to determine the result.
+As a result, you won’t make a single *action roll* to determine the outcome.
 Instead, your progress toward completing the task is tracked on a *mission clock*.

 #### Marking Off Task Segments

-As you perform *actions* to complete the task, mark off segments (or return them) to the mission clock based on the results of your *action rolls* as follows:
+As you take *actions* to complete the task, mark off segments from the mission clock or return them based on the results of your *action rolls* as follows:

 - *Failure* nullifies **1 completed** segment, returning it to the clock.
 - *Partial success* marks off **1** segment.